Individual Player Registration Instructions

 Good news.
 We’ve shortened this considerably.

-Every player must have a league issued player passcard and present it to the referee to participate in an ASL game.
-Player passcards are produced through your Team Folder.
 When you submit a team application through our web site, as soon as we accept it your Team Folder is created in our system.
-In order to access your Team Folder, go to the ASL website, and click the Teams link on the left side.
-You will see a list of the current teams.
+In order to access your Team Folder, go to the ASL website, and click the Teams link on top.
+You will see a list of the current teams in the season for which you're registering.
 Click your team’s name and your login page will popup.
 Enter your email address and PIN and you are in your Team Folder.

-Click Maintain Team Roster from the front page of your Team Folder.
-It will take you into various roster options.
+Click Roster from the front page of your Team Folder.
+Your roster wil start blank.
+It will offer you into various roster options.

 We basically have three kinds of players we can add to our roster.
 Let’s make our roster first, then we’ll tell you how to make passcards and complete registration.